Medical Insurance Specialist

 - Adherence to the program requirements outlined in the MOA/MR/MIS Student Handbook.

-- Achievement of a minimum grade of C or better in all MOA and required courses.
+- Achievement of a minimum grade of C or better in all MOA required core and required support courses.

-- Maintenance of an overall cumulative grade point average of 2.0 or better.
+- Maintenance of an overall cumulative GPA of 2.25 or better.

 Requirements are Subject to Change